JiaxinZhuang/Skin-Lesion-Recognition.Pytorch/README.md

 # README

-New!!: Code would be updated with using some latest  approaches proposed in Nips/CVPR 2019.
-[2019/11/26]

 New!!: Code has been updated with very **basic settings**.
 [2019/11/26]

 New!!: Code and README would be updated very soon [2019/11/19]

 ## Rank-3, MICCAI 2018 grand challenge "ISIC 2018: Skin Lesion Analysis Towards Melanoma Detection", Task 3: "Lesion Diagnosis", 2018